cgio2003/FuelFinder360/README.md

 ```

 ## Contributing
 We welcome contributions to both the iOS app and the Python data processing scripts.
-Please refer to the CONTRIBUTING.md file for more details on how to contribute.
+Please follow the standard GitHub pull request process to submit your contributions.